gutenbergtools/gutenbergsite/site/help/reading_options.md

 # More E-readers

-Most e-readers use EPUB as their standard format.
-So all you need to do is download the EPUB and transfer it to your device.
+Most e-readers use EPUB3 as their standard format.
+So all you need to do is download the EPUB3 and transfer it to your device.
+If your e-reader is on the old side, or you're trying to use Adobe Digital Editions you may have better luck with the EPUB file.

 ## Kobo